Three Week Best of Alaska Itinerary

 Day 3

 Take the morning flight to Juneau, the state’s capital and the air transit hub of Southeast Alaska.
-This should leave you time to check into your hotel and stop by the spectacular Walter Soboleff Center in downtown Juneau, then catch a shuttle bus—or rent a car—and visit the beautiful Mendenhall Glacier.
-Many visitors also love riding the Mount Roberts Tramway in downtown Juneau, which carries you 1,800 feet up Mount Roberts to walking trails, a small gift shop, and beautiful views over Juneau and the Gastineau Channel, which runs between Juneau and the neighboring island suburb of Douglas.
-The tramway runs later into the evening than the shuttle buses to the glacier, so leave it for last.
+This should leave you time to drop luggage at your hotel and stop by the spectacular Walter Soboleff Center in downtown Juneau, then catch a shuttle bus—or rent a car—and visit the beautiful Mendenhall Glacier.
+Many visitors to Juneau also love riding the Goldbelt Tram, which carries you 1,800 ft (549 m) up Mount Roberts to walking trails, a small gift shop, and beautiful views over Juneau and the Gastineau Channel, the strait that separates Juneau from the neighboring island suburb of Douglas.
+The tram-way runs later into the evening than the shuttle buses to the glacier, so leave it for last.

 Day 4

 On your second day in Juneau, take a big adventure.
 For most people, this will be a one-day bear-viewing tour to nearby Admiralty Island, which has the densest population of brown bears in the world, as well as one of the longest bear-viewing seasons.
 If you’re intent on seeing these massive, shaggy, and beautiful apex predators, this is one of the best places to do it.
-If you’d rather see humpback whales—also known as the ballerinas of the seas—go whale watching instead.
-Southeast is the only place in the world where you might get to see humpback whales bubble-net feeding, a cooperative behavior in which several whales work together to “round up” a school of fish in a net made of air bubbles, then lunge up through the middle of the net to gulp the fish down.
+If you’d rather see humpback whales—also known as the ballerinas of the seas—go whale-watching instead.
+Southeast is one of very few places in the world where you might get to see humpback whales bubble-net feeding: a cooperative behavior in which several whales work together to “round up” schools of fish in a net made of air bubbles, then lunge up through the middle of the net to gulp the fish down.

 Day 5

 Leave Juneau for an overnight trip to Skagway.
-Take the five-hour ferry ride (a jet is not an option here, although you could book a small plane shuttle) and spend an afternoon in the Klondike Gold Rush National Historical Park.
-There are lots of historical buildings and shops to explore, some lovely day hikes in the area, an interesting brothel tour in the Red Onion Saloon, and a dinner theater show, The Days of ’98 Show.
+Take the 5-hour ferry ride (a jet is not an option here, although you could book a small-plane shuttle) and spend an afternoon in Klondike Gold Rush National Historical Park.
+There are lots of historical buildings and shops to explore, some lovely day hikes in the area, an interesting brothel tour in the Red Onion Saloon, and a dinner theater event, The Days of ’98 Show.
 Spending the night here will give you a little bit of a rest day, plus a chance to take a scenic train ride in the morning.

 Day 6